VinceZK/Portal/docs/README.md

 since my DB only recognizes “%” as the wildcard.
 ![Search&List Page with Navigation](SearchListPageNavigation.png)

-The Search&List page has 3 navigations:
+The Search&List page has 3 navigation paths:
 1. Click “User ID” and “Display” action will navigate to the detail page in display mode;
 2. Click “Change” action will navigate to the detail page in edit mode;
 3. Click “New” button will navigate to the detail page in new mode.